-The Lubar School’s Business Ethics Case Competition offers Lubar School of Business students an interactive opportunity to challenge your moral reasoning, develop your understanding of the importance of business ethics, and compete for cash awards.
+The Lubar School’s Business Ethics Case Competition offers Lubar School of Business students an interactive opportunity to challenge their moral reasoning, develop an understanding of the importance of business ethics, and compete for tuition support awards.
 Student teams collaboratively analyze a thought-provoking case and then present your recommendations to a panel of experienced business educators and professionals.

 Great Journeys: An Inspirational Series

 The Great Journeys series emphasizes the values of business integrity, ethics, and social responsibility.
 Featuring exceptional “role model” business and community leaders who share the guiding values, transforming influences, successes, and challenges in their lives, the series inspires the next generation to embark on their own “great journeys.”

 Scheduled programs will be featured on the Lubar School’s Upcoming Events page.

 Sheldon B. Lubar, Chairman and Founder, Lubar & Co., Inc.

 Stephen A. Roell, Chairman, President & CEO, Johnson Controls, Inc.